abh/geodns/README.md

 ## Configuration file

-The geodns.conf file allows you to specify a specific directory for the GeoIP data files and enable posting metrics to StatHat.
+The geodns.conf file allows you to specify a specific directory for the GeoIP data files and other options.
 See the `geodns.conf.sample` file for example configuration.

+The global configuration file is not reloaded at runtime.

 Most of the configuration is "per zone" and done in the zone .json files.
+The zone configuration files are automatically reloaded when they change.

 ## Zone format